micnews/level-time/README.md

 - *start* - operation start date
 - *end* - operation end/finish date (or null if operation is still in progress or never finished)
 - *batchSize* - number of items for batches, 1 for other operations
-- *parallel* - number of unfinished operations at the event time
+- *parallel* - number of unfinished operations at the event time including current one